avdusinovic-sadin/SE-PROJECT-GROUP6/explainer_video.md

-the link will be added soo
+the link will be added soon